AVilezhaninov/STM32F429VG/09_FreeRTOS_CAN_loopback/README.md

 ## CAN loopback with FreeRTOS tasks

-Template project for STM32F429VG with CAN loopback with FreeRTOS tasks.
+CAN loopback with FreeRTOS tasks.

 Using CMSIS only.